-Facing the increasing regulatory pressures to eliminate high-GWP refrigerants, many alternatives are introduced.
+Facing the increasing regulatory pressures to eliminate high-GWP refrigerants, the industry has introduced many alternatives.
 Generally speaking there is a trade-off between GWP and flammability.
-As seen in Figure 10, most of the old non-flammable 'signature' refrigerants have no simple low-GWP drop-in replacements: with other words flammability is linked to GWP and refrigerant capacity.
-Lower GWP and higher capacity comes with increased flammability.
-The main method to reduce GWP of HFCs is to make them chemically unstable (unsaturated) so they in case of release to the atmosphere will break down within a short time frame and not remain in the atmosphere.
-The main unsaturated
+As seen in Figure 10, most of the old non-flammable 'signature' refrigerants have no simple low-GWP drop-in replacements.
+Flammability is linked to GWP and refrigerant capacity.
+With lower GWP and higher capacity comes increased flammability.

-F-gases, also known as HFOs (hydrofluoroolefins), are R1234yf, R1234ze (E), and R1233zd.
+The main method for reducing GWP in HFCs is to make them chemically unstable (unsaturated) so Thus, if the are released into the atmosphere, they will quickly break down rather than remaining in the atmosphere.
+The main unsaturated F-gases, also known as HFOs (hydrofluoroolefins), are R1234yf, R1234ze (E), and R1233zd.
 They have very low GWP levels, are non-flammable or only mildly flammable, and belong to a group of lower density refrigerants.
-Pure high density HFO's as R1132 (E) are unfortunately so far to unstable to useas a single fluid refrigerant.
-To obtain lower GWP of higher density HFCs blends between HFOs and HFCs are made.
-As seen in Figures 13A and 13B, the proposed blends within the same group are similar to each other, with the main differences being based on which 'R1234 type' is used and the exact refrigerant it is replacing
+Pure high density HFOs as R1132 (E) are unfortunately far too unstable to be used as a single fluid refrigerant.
+To To lower the GWP of higher density HFCs, HFOs and HFCs are blended together.
+As seen in Figures 13A and 13B, the proposed blends within the same group are similar to each other, with the main differences being which 'R1234 type' is used and the exact refrigerant it is replacing.